782-lab/portfolio/README.md

-i created for my practices
+i created it for my practices